adonix-org/postrise/README.md

 :bulb: Additional subscribers can be added to your server with the `addListener(DataSourceListener)` method.

 Events will be dispatched to subscribers in the order they have been added to the server.
-By default, the first subscriber to be notified is your server.
+The first subscriber notified will be your server.
 Override these methods in your server to subscribe to these events:

 | **Event**    | **Parameter**                                                                   | **Description**                                                                                                                                                              |
 | ------------ | ------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |